American Idiot: Release and commercial performance

 Samuel Bayer directed music videos for all five of the album's singles.
-In 2005, commenting on the success American Idiot brought the band, he stated, "The Billie Joe that I work with now is not the same guy that walked onto the "American Idiot" set a year ago.
+In 2005, commenting on the success American Idiot brought the band, he stated, "The Billie Joe that I work with now is not the same guy that walked onto the 'American Idiot' set a year ago.
 Now, he's a rock star.
 They were famous.
 They had done big stuff.
 But it's transcended that.
 But he hasn't changed.
 And they haven't changed.
 They're three friends who love one another."
 Courtney Love also commented on the success of the band, stating "Billie Joe looks absolutely beautiful.
 You know how when people get super A-list, their face gets prettier?
 I think it's perception.
 It's something that happens in your subconscious".
-At the time of American Idiots release, the album was not sold in Wal-Mart due to its explicit content.
+At the time of American Idiots release, the album was not sold in Walmart due to its explicit content.

 A 20th anniversary deluxe edition of American Idiot was released on October 25, 2024, featuring 15 unreleased demos, 15 live tracks recorded at Irving Plaza, 9 other unreleased live recordings and 14 songs previously available only as B-sides and bonus tracks.